i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/09-Stepper-Motor/README.md

 The actual stepper motor has many magnet pole on the rotor and multiple coil to make a very small step.
 The typical wires arrangment respective to the coil windings is in Diagram 9.1 on the left.
 <br/>

-Rotation of actual stepper motor needs squencial coil activation to move the rotor.
+Rotation of stepper motor needs squencial coil activation to move the rotor.
 There can be three mode of steps which are.
 * Single-phase step, activation of one coil at one time.
   >$A \rightarrow B \rightarrow \overline{A} \rightarrow \overline{B}$
 * Half step,
+  >$$
-* >$$
+*
 <br/>

 <br/>